lavsunswe/Ecswincontainersample/README.md

 The aim of this article is to provide guidance to migrate an ASP.NET MVC 4.6 or older application in to AWS ECS using containers.
 This will also cover the step-by-step instructions, cloud formation template and ECS task definition

 # 2. Why ASP.NET MVC 4.6 and Windows Containers?
-The ASP.NET MVC 4.6 or older version occupy a significant foot print in the enterprise web application space.
-Nowadays enterprises are moving towards micro-services siting so many advantages, be it a green field or brown field applications.
-Containers are one of the stepping stones for getting into micro-services architecture.
-The support for Windows Containers in Windows 10 and Windows Server 2016 & Visual Studio Tooling support for Docker simplify the containerization of ASP.NET MVC apps.
-We’ll leverage that to migrate ASP.NET MVC 4.6 or older apps to AWS ECS using Windows Containers.
+The ASP.NET MVC 4.6 and older versions of ASP.net occupy a significant footprint in the enterprise web application space.
+As enterprises  move towards microservices for new or existing applications, containers are one of the stepping stones for migrating from monolithic to microservices architectures.
+Additionally, support for Windows Containers in Windows 10, Windows Server 2016, and Visual Studio Tooling support for Docker, simplifies the containerization of ASP.NET MVC apps.

 # 3. Pre-requisites
 The development environment needs to have the following.